 - Possible substitutions for the global requirements can be found here.

-- LEAD 4000: Emerging Challenges (fall and spring semesters, mulitple sections)
+- LEAD 4000: Emerging Challenges (fall and spring semesters, mulitple sections) - There are no substitutions for this course in any other discipline.

 If students wish to obtain the Leadership Studies Minor, students must also complete LEAD 4000 and the Leadership ePortfolio.
 There are exceptions and substitutions allowed to the course requirements on a case-by-case basis.